Warkworth to Snells Transfer Pipeline

 Fast Facts

-The project is a component of the North-East Wastewater Servicing Scheme to convey wastewater from Warkworth to Snells Beach.
-The Scheme will cater for future growth and enable Watercare to decommission the existing Warkworth Wastewater Treatment Plant which discharges into the Mahurangi River.
+The project was part of Watercare's North-East Wastewater Servicing Scheme, which conveyed wastewater from Warkworth to Snells Beach.
+The scheme will cater for future growth and enable Watercare to decommission the existing Warkworth Wastewater Treatment Plant, which discharges into the Mahurangi River.

-The scope of works includes construction of a five kilometre wastewater pipeline from the upgraded pump station in Lucy Moore Memorial Park transferring the wastewater to a new modern treatment plant at Snells Beach.
+Our scope of work included the construction of a five-kilometre-long wastewater pipeline from the upgraded pump station in Lucy Moore Memorial Park to a new modern treatment plant at Snells Beach.

 • a single gravity sewer approximately 3.6 km long from the break chamber to the Snells Beach Wastewater Treatment Plant.

-The consented pipeline alignment runs beneath private farmland.
-Due to the topography and access challenges, the pipeline will be constructed by trenchless means using a Herrenknect Direct Pipe MTBM (micro tunnel boring machine).
-The pipeline will be installed in three drives involving the construction of two large launch platform sites, one of which will be reconfigured for two of the drives.
+The pipeline runs beneath private farmland, and due to the topography and access challenges, we constructed the pipeline trenchlessly using a Herrenknect Direct Pipe® MTBM (micro tunnel boring machine).
+The pipeline was installed in three drives, requiring the construction of two large launch platform sites, one of which was reconfigured for two of the drives.

-Consultation and communication with invested stakeholders on the project is critical.
-Relationships have been established early and maintaining on-going consultation with mana whenua, Auckland Council, Rodney Local Board, utility providers and affected landowners will streamline delivery over the lifecycle of the project.
-The project is due for completion in 2025.
+Consultation and communication with invested stakeholders on the project were critical.
+We established positive relationships early on and continuously consulted with mana whenua, Auckland Council, Rodney Local Board, utility providers, and affected landowners.

 Project Gallery